 - Provide staff with training (and tools) for their role in grant administration.

 - Improve research administration service to faculty.

-Applications for the Fall 2019 IDEA Program will be accepted starting on July 22 and ending on August 9
+Applications for the Spring 2020 IDEA Program will be accepted starting on January 21st ending on January 31st.

 IDEA classes are taught by a team of subject matter experts that represent the University central offices and various colleges/departments.
 See below to learn more about the IDEA instructors who are available to help answer your questions and make sure your needs have been met.

 Joey Addison serves as the Business Manager for the College of Pharmacy, where he has worked since 2007.
 In this role, he is responsible for a variety of duties including human resources, financial management, grants administration, procurement, and personnel.
 He joined MUSC in 1998, and in his previous position, served as a Grants Administrator in the Office of Grants and Contracts Accounting for 4 years.
 Joey received a Bachelor of Science in Business Administration from the College of Charleston.

 Joseph Bennett serves as the Department Manager for the Department of Neurosciences Research in the College of Medicine, ensuring everything runs smoothly.
 Joseph has been employed at MUSC for 6 years.
 Previously, Joseph was the Business Manager for the Department of Microbiology & Immunology.
 He holds an MA from the College of Charleston and a BA from Wake Forest University.
 He is a board game enthusiast